Ereveld Pandu

 General Visits:

-During visiting hours, Ereveld Pandu welcomes individuals and small groups to the serene grounds at their own pace, taking time to reflect on the histories and stories that the war cemetery holds.
-The tranquil paths and solemn monuments provide a contemplative environment for all who come to pay their respects.
+During visiting hours, Pandu war cemetery welcomes individuals and small groups to explore the grounds at their own pace.
+Visitors are invited to take time for quiet reflection on the histories and personal stories commemorated here.
+The peaceful pathways and memorials offer a contemplative space for anyone wishing to pay their respects.

 Group Visitation and Tours: